-In 1814-16 the British East India Company fought a war against the powerful city-state of Gorkha, in what is now western Nepal.
-Although victorious, the British were greatly impressed by the fighting qualities of their Gurkha enemies.
+In 1814-16, the British East India Company fought a war against the powerful city-state of Gorkha in what is now western Nepal.
+Although victorious, the British were greatly impressed by the fighting qualities of their Gurkha opponents.

 'Their soldiers are stout, thick, well built men, in general; very active and strong for their size.
 They understand the use of the tulwar or sabre, and prefer close fighting, giving an onset with a loud shout: each man wears, besides his sword, a crooked, long, heavy knife, called “cookree” [kukri], which may be used in war, but is also of the greatest use in all common operations, when a knife or a hatchet is needed.'

 The Gurkhas' reputation for bravery and steadfast loyalty was enhanced during the Sikh Wars (1845-46 and 1848-49) and the Indian Mutiny (1857-59).

 By the time of the Second Afghan War (1878-80), such was the fighting prowess of Gurkha regiments that they were among the first selected by the British whenever there was a crisis on the North-West Frontier or elsewhere in their Indian Empire.